-3.3 When the current Black Country Core Strategy (BCCS) was adopted there was a commitment to review it after 5 years.
-This was deemed necessary by the Planning Inspectors who examined the Plan to ensure the spatial objectives and the strategy are continually up to date, and also to ensure that the Plan reflects up to date national planning policy and guidance.

-3.4 The review of the BCCS will plan for further into the future - up to 2039 - and will provide the updated statutory framework within which the four Black Country Local Planning Authorities will make decisions about the use and development of land.

-3.5 The current programming for the review of the Core Strategy (now known as the Black Country Plan) is set out in the table below.
-The timetable has been updated since the previous LDS in 2018 to take account of changes in stages of the plan's production.
+- 3.3 When the current Black Country Core Strategy (BCCS) was adopted there was a commitment to review it after 5 years.
+This was deemed necessary by the Planning Inspectors who examined the Plan to ensure the spatial objectives and the strategy are continually up to date, and also to ensure that the Plan reflects up to date national planning policy and guidance. - 3.4 The review of the BCCS will plan for further into the future up to 2039 and will provide the updated statutory framework within which the four Black Country Local Planning Authorities will make decisions about the use and development of land. - 3.5 The current programming for the review of the Core Strategy (now known as the Black Country Plan) is set out in the table below.
+The timetable has been updated since the previous LDS in 2020 to take account of changes in stages of the plan's production.
 In commencing the review of the BCCS it has been determined that the in order to meet the projected housing and employment needs of the area that an allocations document will be needed.
 This means that whilst it was intended that the review would continue as a tier 1 strategic plan, the Black Country Plan (BCP) will now become a tier 2 document.
-The revised plan will allocate land for development including housing (including affordable housing) and for industry and business (including investment in strategic and town centres), as well as including policies to protect the environment and important heritage assets.

-3.6 Along with a change in the approach to the preparation of the BCP there have also been changed made to the stages of the plan in order to support the delivery of the plan in the most expedient timescale possible with such a complex set of land use and policy considerations to resolve.
-As set out in the LDS 2018 there has been the removal of 'Preferred Options' as a separate stage, so the next stage of consultation will be on the Draft Plan.
-The rolling of the Preferred Options stage into the Draft Plan allows for more time to understand complex evidence and address fully the consultation responses to the Issues and Options stage without a delay in the overall anticipated adoption date for the plan.
+The revised plan will allocate land for development including housing (including affordable housing) and for industry and business (including investment in strategic and town centres), as well as including policies to protect the environment and important heritage assets. - 3.6 Along with a change in the approach to the preparation of the BCP there have also been changed made to the stages of the plan in order to support the delivery of the plan in the most expedient timescale possible with such a complex set of land use and policy considerations to resolve.
+The LDS 2018 removed 'Preferred Options' as a separate stage, so consultation took place in 2021 on the Draft Plan.
+The rolling of the Preferred Options stage into the Draft Plan allowed for more time to understand complex evidence and address fully the consultation responses to the Issues and Options stage without a delay in the overall anticipated adoption date for the plan.
 The DPD profile on the Black Country Plan which can be viewed in Appendix 1, contains more detailed information on the proposed timescales and chain of conformity.
-In view of the complexity of the issues the Black Country Plan has to address and the likelihood that these might be affected by changing circumstances or new evidence this programme will have to be kept under review.
+In view of the complexity of the issues the Black Country Plan has to address and the likelihood that these might be affected by changing circumstances or new evidence4 this programme will have to be kept under review.